 The United Nations believes that the world will need to produce 70% more food by 2050, not just to meet the needs of its fast-growing population but also for a burgeoning middle class that is seeking a higher protein diet.
 Fertilisers led by MOP are seen to be vital to improve the efficiency of farming.

-Forthcoming Feasibility Study expected to highlight share price disconnect
+Feasibility Study highlights the dramatic share price disconnect